Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Alberti representations, rectifiability and weak tangent fields

-Note that both of these sets become wider as $\theta\to 1$.
-Whilst sets of either form may be considered ``cones'', we will reserve this name, and the notation ``$C$'', for sets of the first type.
+Note that both of the above sets become wider as $\theta\to 1$.
+Whilst sets of either form may be considered ``cones'', we will reserve this name, and the notation ``$C$'', for sets of the first type. \end{definition}